bevy-logging/bevy_logging/README.md

 - Queries breaking due to component changes
 - Systems running in an unexpected order

-Advanced logging and tracing help catch these issues earlier and provide more context for debugging.
+Advanced logging and tracing can help catch these issues earlier and provide more context for debugging.

 I hope to help the reader fix issues with their games quicker and give something back to the community.